Why This Shelter Exists

 -

-The city overturns the ban on feeding stray dogs, replacing a 2016 ordinance that criminalised compassion.
-The two-dog limit per household is also lifted.
+The city repeals the ban on feeding stray dogs – a 2016 ordinance that made it illegal to give food to a hungry animal on the street.
+The two-dog limit per household is also scrapped.

 -